Leg Injuries

 50 year-old female assembly line worker was injured at work when she twisted her right knee.A doctor diagnosed her with a right medial meniscus tear and an aggravation of her pre-existing degenerative condition.
 Her employer disputed not only that any amount of compensation was due her, but also the nature and extent of her injuries and when, if ever, the injury occurred.
 Our firm settled her case for $28,500.00 representing her temporary total disability benefits during her time off work and permanent partial disability in her right leg. – AC.

 45 year-old woman injured her left knee while moving pallets at work.
-Her MRI revealed a strain of the collateral ligaments in her knee, prepatellar bursitis, changes in the chondromalacia patella and meniscal degeneration.
-A physician diagnosed her with chondromalacia of the lateral facet of the patella with lateral tracking syndrome and chondromalacia of the medial femoral condyle and parapatellar plica.
+Her MRI revealed a strain of the collateral ligaments in her knee, prepatellar bursitis.
+Changes in the chondromalacia patella and meniscal degeneration.
+A physician diagnosed her with chondromalacia of the lateral facet of the patella with lateral tracking syndrome and chondromalacia.
+The medial femoral condyle and parapatellar plica.
 She underwent an arthroscopic resection of the parapatellar plica, debridement of the medial femoral condyle and an endoscopic lateral release.
-Her employer disputed whether the injury occurred, contested the amount of temporary total disability benefits due and refused to pay her medical expenses.
+Her employer disputed whether the injury occurred, contested the amount of temporary total disability benefits due.
+Refused to pay her medical expenses.
 Our firm secured a settlement for $19,650.00, representing 32.28% in permanent partial disability in her left leg based on a modest permanency rate of $145.55 per week. – MH.

 43-year old male working on drilling rig fell onto motor below.
 He then underwent surgery to remove hardware from a previous incident involving his leg, as well as a surgical repair of damage in his left knee from this incident.
 Two months after his release from treatment he was still receiving skilled nursing in his home for wound care.
 After the employer would not accept him back for employment, he was forced to take a lesser paying job.
 In addition he still has trouble walking and standing.
 The insurance company was originally only willing to settle for 20% permanent partial disability in his right leg, but after several counteroffers, the case was settled for approximately 50% of the right leg equating to $70,881.12.

-29 year-old male was injured at work when he slipped and fell, twisting his right leg and knee.
-A x-ray showed a joint effusion and an MRI indicated an oblique tear on the posterior horn of the medial meniscus and a moderately large right knee effusion.
-He was ordered to go to physical therapy, however the therapy did not reduce the pain.
+29 year-old male was injured at work when he slip and fell, twisting his right leg and knee.
+A x-ray show a joint effusion and an MRI indicate an oblique tear on the posterior horn of the medial meniscus and a moderately large right knee effusion.
+He was order to go to physical therapy, however the therapy did not reduce the pain.
 Thereafter, the doctor suggested and performed a right operative arthroscopy of the knee.
 Plaintiff still finds daily activities, such as walking up and down stairs, kneeling, bending and squatting, to be difficult and painful.
-We obtained a tettlement for $17,695.07, representing 33 1/3% permanent partial disability in his right leg.
+We obtained a settlement for $17,695.07, representing 33 1/3% permanent partial disability in his right leg.

-37 year-old male worker was injured when a tong struck his leg.
-Medical testing revealed a displaced comminuted fracture of the mid-shaft of the right femur, as well as a right knee and back strain.
-This injury prevented the employee from returning to work, and left him unable to support his wife and four children.
-A settlement offer was initially made for $40,000, but declined due to insufficiency of offer.
-Our firm negotiated an settlement for $61,000.00, representing 60% permanent partial disability in his right leg.
+37 year-old male worker was injure when a tong struck his leg.
+Medical testing reveal a displaced comminut fracture of the mid-shaft of the right femur, as well as a right knee and back strain.
+This injury prevent the employee from returning to work, and left him unable to support his wife and four children.
+A settlement offer was initially made for $40,000, but decline due to insufficiency of offer.
+Our firm negotiate an settlement for $61,000.00, representing 60% permanent partial disability in his right leg.

-56-year-old male was injured when he slipped and fell while working as a construction laborer.
+56-year-old male was injure when he slip and fell while working as a construction laborer.
 He was lifting an air compressor when he injured his left knee and leg.
-A left knee excision was ultimately performed of the post traumatic seroma.
-Our firm settled his case just before trial for $11,709.00, representing 20% permanent partial disability in his left leg along with unpaid temporary total disability benefits and medical benefits. – CE.
+A left knee excision was ultimately perform of the post traumatic seroma.
+Our firm settle his case just before trial for $11,709.00, representing 20% permanent partial disability in his left leg along with unpaid temporary total disability benefits and medical benefits. – CE.

-49 year-old woman injured her right knee, right leg, and other body parts after a fall at work.
-Her right knee sustained a patella fracture which thwarted her attempts to return to work for six months later.
+49 year-old woman injure her right knee, right leg, and other body parts after a fall at work.
+Her right knee sustain a patella fracture which thwarted her attempts to return to work for six months later.
 Our client’s underwent an open reduction, internal fixation and further treatment including knee immobilization and manipulation of the knee to release adhesions.
-Though her ability to use her knee was restricted, our client was able to return to work.
-She also received temporary total disability benefits while she was off work.
-We secured a $40,820.79 settlement, representing 33.3% permanent partial disability in her right leg, $15,010.00 in past and future medical benefits and unpaid temporary total disability benefits. – PW.
+Though her ability to use her knee was restrict, our client was able to return to work.
+She also receive temporary total disability benefits while she was off work.
+We secure a $40,820.79 settlement, representing 33.3% permanent partial disability in her right leg, $15,010.00 in past and future medical benefits and unpaid temporary total disability benefits. – PW.

-26 year-old man twisted his left leg and knee while laying pipe during the course of his employment.
-An MRI revealed a torn ACL and meniscus.
-Our client underwent a left anterior cruciate ligament reconstruction and during the surgery a graft was attached with screws to hold it in place.
-He was then prescribed post-operative physical therapy.
-His surgeon also noted that due to his meniscal tear, he would be highly likely to contract arthritis in the future.
+26 year-old man twist his left leg and knee while laying pipe during the course of his employment.
+An MRI reveal a torn ACL and meniscus.
+Our client underwent a left anterior cruciate ligament reconstruction.
+During the surgery a graft was attach with screws to hold it in place.
+He was then prescribe post-operative physical therapy.
+His surgeon also note that due to his meniscal tear.
+He would be highly likely to contract arthritis in the future.
 During his time off, our client was underpaid temporary total disability benefits by $1,135.23.
-Our firm secured a settlement of $21,000.00, representing 15% permanent partial disability in his left leg, medically related mileage, temporary total disability underpayments and past and future medical benefits. – DDB.
+Our firm secure a settlement of $21,000.00, representing 15% permanent partial disability in his left leg, medically relate mileage, temporary total disability underpayments and past and future medical benefits. – DDB.

-32 year-old man was injured when a pallet jack ran over his left foot and leg during the course of work.
-He sustained a lateral meniscus tear and chondromalacian, and for which he underwent surgery.
-He was paid temporarily totally disability benefits while he was off work for 3 months and later returned to work.
-Opposing counsel contested the number of weeks he was off work and proposed a 15% permanent partial disability award for his left leg injury.
-Our firm settled his case for $14,636.13, representing 25% permanent partial disability in his left leg based on his modest earnings rate and his full recovery. – NM.
+32 year-old man was injure when a pallet jack ran over his left foot and leg during the course of work.
+He sustain a lateral meniscus tear and chondromalacian, and for which he underwent surgery.
+He was paid temporarily totally disability benefits while he was off work for 3 months and later return to work.
+Opposing counsel contest the number of weeks he was off work.
+Propose a 15% permanent partial disability award for his left leg injury.
+Our firm settle his case for $14,636.13.
+Representing 25% permanent partial disability in his left leg base on his modest earnings rate and his full recovery. – NM.

-32 year-old man was injured during the course of work when he fell on an uneven rocky surface.
-An MRI was taken and he was initially diagnosed as having a right knee strain/sprain.
-However, a second opinion diagnosed him with chondromalacia of the right patella.
+32 year-old man was injure during the course of work when he fell on an uneven rocky surface.
+An MRI was take and he was initially diagnose as having a right knee strain/sprain.
+However, a second opinion diagnose him with chondromalacia of the right patella.
 He underwent a right knee arthroscopy with chondroplasty of the trochlea.
-Our firm secured a settlement for $35,321.16, representing 27.5% permanent partial disability in his right leg as well as temporary total disability benefits, medically related mileage and all medical benefits. – DB.
+Our firm secure a settlement for $35,321.16, representing 27.5% permanent partial disability in his right leg.
+As well as temporary total disability benefits, medically relate mileage and all medical benefits. – DB.

 ————————————————————————————————————————————-

 We work on a contingency fee basis.
-We do not get paid unless you win.
+We do not get pay unless you win.

 Call us today for a free consultation at 800-553-3125 or e-mail us or tell us about your case.